hgtonight/vanilladocs/docs/features/sso/index.html.md

 1. Change your registration method to 'Connect' to block non-SSO users from registering.
 2. Set your sign-in, sign-out, and registration URLs under jsConnect's settings in your Dashboard.
 3. Check "Make this connection your default signin method."
 4. When linking or redirecting signed-in users to your forum, use the `/sso` endpoint on the forum.
 This triggers jsConnect's user lookup **on the connection with "default sign in method" selected** without the user needing to click.
-Optionally provide a `Target` parameter with a relative path to specify where they should ultimately land on the forum.
+Optionally, you can provide a `Target` parameter with a relative path to specify where they should ultimately land on the forum.
 Example: `http://forum.yoursite.com/sso?Target=/categories`.
 This is the final critical step in a fully seamless experience.

 ### Common questions

 **How do we start troubleshooting?**

 Always carefully test your basic SSO setup BEFORE changing your registration method to 'Connect' OR attempting an [embedded SSO solution](http://blog.vanillaforums.com/jsconnect-technical-documentation-for-embedded-sso/).

+**What do we do if SSO breaks and we're locked out?**

+You can log back in using the "hidden" URL `/entry/password` to sign-in with an existing forum account.
+This page is never redirected for SSO.

 **Can't we just add users over the API?**